jimratliff/GenoMac-bootstrap/README.md

 Note: This will produce *pages* of terminal output.

-## Install and configure 1Password
+## Install and configure 1Password for authentication with GitHub
 ### Install 1Password and `1Password-CLI`
 In Terminal, still in `~/bootstrap`:
 ```shell